-We found that dry/wet conditions in the MLSHD were susceptible to external forcing not only in the short-term, but also for
+We found that dry and wet conditions in the MLSHD were susceptible to external forcing not only in the short term but also for the mid-to-long-term changes.
+The most influential teleconnection patterns on the variability of dry and wet conditions in the MLSHD were the AO and SCAND pattern, followed by the NAO, which is in agreement with previous results for the region.
+The signals of the AO and NAO were opposite of the SPEI1 in the MLSHD, while contrastingly, the SCAND pattern was positively correlated with the SPEI1 series.
+Several studies have recognized the NAO as the dominant pattern for the Euro-Atlantic region.
+A more detailed study on the short-, medium-, and long-term impacts of the NAO and AO on the atmospheric dynamics associated with hydrometeorological extremes in the NWIP should be conducted.
+Similar to the SCAND pattern, the WeMOi was also positively correlated with the SPEI1 in the MLSHD.
+Intermittently significant coherence between the SPEI1 and other teleconnection patterns (i.e. BEST and EA) was also detected in the high-frequency region, but statistically significant correlations indicated there was not a strong relationship of the ENSO event and the EA mode on the water balance in the MLSHD.

-- 785 the mid-to-long-term changes.
-The most influential teleconnection patterns on dry/wet conditions variability in the MLSHD were the AO and SCAND, followed by the NAO, which is in agreement with previous results for the region.
-The signals of the AO and NAO were opposite to the SPEI1 in the MLSHD, while contrastingly, the SCAND was positively correlated with the SPEI1 series.
-Several studies have recognised the NAO as the dominant pattern for the Euro-Atlantic region.
-A more detailed study on the short-, medium-, and long-term impacts of NAO and AO on the atmospheric dynamics associated - 790 with hydrometeorological extremes in NWIP should be conducted.
-Similar to the SCAND, the WeMOi was also positively correlated with the SPEI1 in the MLSHD.
-Intermittently significant coherence between the SPEI1 and other teleconnection patterns (i.e. BEST, EA) was also detected in the high-frequency region, but statistically significant correlations indicated there was not a strong relationship of the ENSO event and the EA mode on the water balance in the MLSHD. - The SRI was used as a complement to the SPEI for representing hydrological drought in the MLSHD.
+The SRI was used as a complement to the SPEI for representing hydrological drought in the MLSHD.
 We found that a fast propagation of meteorological drought to runoff drought exists across the year; normally at very short timescales (1-2 months).
 However, this influence was higher in the climatological rainiest months of the year (winter months), when hydrological drought was affected by the previous 24 months of drought according to SPEI values less than or equal to -0.84.
 This relationship was less observed in the dry season.
-In conclusion, this study provides information that is fundamental to - 800 understanding the climate forcing of dry conditions in the MLSHD, which is an important hydrological and socioeconomic region of NWIP.
+In conclusion, this study provides information that is fundamental to understanding the climate forcing of dry conditions in the MLSHD, which is an important hydrological and socioeconomic region of the NWIP.
 Furthermore, these results will support hydrometeorological forecasting and water management plans for the region.